Vincross/mind-documentation/whatishexa.md

 You can find out more about HEXA's internals on our [Hardware](/Introduction/hardware.md) page.

 We believe in an open robot for everyone to use and develop on.
-That's why HEXA is open source.
+That's why the MIND SDK is open source.
 You can find more information on our [GitHub](/Introduction/github.md).
 Check out our [development section](/Development/yourfirstskill.md) to learn how to create your first skills on HEXA.

 HEXA runs on the [MIND OS](/Introduction/mindos.md), which is our Linux-based OS for robotics.
 This makes it easy for developers to customize HEXA.